 Each year MEP offers a variety of activities and programs for Mines students.
 We evaluate our programs on an annual basis with the desire to create the best environment possible for the success of our students.

-Challenge students also participate in team-building activities, and a community outreach project designed to help build camaraderie between students.
-Challenge students must successfully complete all of the program requirements to be fully admitted and matriculate to the fall semester.
-Generously funded by our corporate partners, all costs for the four-week Challenge Program are covered for students, including room and board, text books, class materials, and transportation to off-campus activities.
+Challenge students also participate in team-building activities, and a community outreach project designed to help build camaraderie and social awareness.
+Challenge students must successfully complete all the program requirements to be fully admitted and matriculate to the fall semester.
+Generously funded by our corporate partners, all costs for the four-week Challenge Program are covered for students, including room and board, textbooks, class materials, and transportation to off-campus activities.

 Colorado-Wyoming Alliance for Minority Participation